freddysongg/CafeCast/README.md

 3. **Improved Model Interpretability:**
    - SHAP values for LSTM and ARIMA models to explain predictions.
    - Attention weights in Transformer models to provide insights into feature importance.

 ---

+## Future Expansions 🚀

+CafeCast is set to evolve into a more interactive and user-friendly platform with the following key features:

+### 1. **User-Focused Frontend Deployment**

+- A dedicated web-based interface for seamless interaction.
+- Users can upload datasets directly through the frontend, removing the need for manual backend processes.
+- A clean and intuitive design that prioritizes simplicity and accessibility.
+- Technologies considered include **React**, **Next.js**, or other modern web frameworks for dynamic and responsive user experiences.

+### 2. **AI-Driven Q&A Functionality**

+- Users will be able to ask questions about their uploaded data through the frontend.
+- The platform will leverage pre-trained models saved on the backend to provide accurate and meaningful answers.
+- Natural language processing (NLP) capabilities will interpret user queries and deliver real-time responses.
+- Support for follow-up queries to explore datasets more deeply.

+### 3. **Automated Data Cleaning and Preprocessing**

+- Automate the current manual data cleaning workflow.
+- The platform will:
+  - Validate datasets upon upload.
+  - Detect and resolve missing values, outliers, and inconsistencies automatically.
+  - Present a preview of cleaned data for user confirmation.

+### 4. **Model Training and Customization**

+- Allow users to train or fine-tune models directly through the platform using their uploaded datasets.
+- Include visualization tools for monitoring training progress, accuracy, and performance metrics.
+- Ensure that users can easily customize their models to suit specific use cases.

+---